Positive Young Minds

 Is decorating a source of stress or enjoyment?

-Have a look at the two Christmas tree images in this post.
-Which one do you think is mine?
+Have a look at the Christmas tree image below.
+How do you feel?
+Inspired, deflated, amazed, jealous?

 Now?
 Well I was out for an hour, came back and the tree was up.
 No star.
 I asked where the star was.
 My youngest found it and put it on the tree...
 Just like that....
 I actually kind of miss the fight, it reflects how important it was for them.